SpencerL-Y/SELO/README.md

 # SELO

 SELO is a bounded model checking framework for checking memory safety properties in heap-manipulating C programs.
-It inherits the architecture of [ESBMC](https://github.com/esbmc/esbmc) and components needed for BMC upon  Separation Logic with Heap Variables(SLHV) are added into the framework.
+It inherits the architecture of [ESBMC](https://github.com/esbmc/esbmc) and components needed for BMC upon Separation Logic with Heap Variable(SLHV) are added into the framework.
 SELO encodes verification conditions(VCs) in SLHV and such VC will be fed to [Z3-SLHV](https://anonymous.4open.science/r/Z3-SLHV).

 ## Building